eirshy/Eirshy.DSP/lazyoutposting/README.md

 ## Changes

+- v1.3.0 DarkFog Update; Added Shovels
 - v1.2.1 Fixed dwarven contracts only working if Haulers are enabled, minor future-proofing
 - v1.2.0 Changed miner settings to "gear", migrated Buckets/Haulers, added LongPicks
-- v1.1.0 Added support for planet oil mining via *VeinityProject*.
-- v1.0.1 fixed nullref error on some bp pastings

 ## Controls
 - Press *PageUp* to cycle forwards in the hauler resource list.
 - Press *PageDown* to cycle *backwards* in the hauler resource list.

 ## Future...
-Possibly support for miner blueprint forcing for advanced miners, as well as possible lazy oil
+Possibly support for miner blueprint forcing for advanced miners, as well as more proper lazy-oil and better lazy-ocean.